ArchipelagoMW/Archipelago/worlds/apsudoku/docs/setup_en.md

 1. Run the APSudoku executable.
 2. Under `Settings` &rarr; `Connection` at the top-right:
-	- Enter the server IP and port number
+	- Enter the server address and port number
 	- Enter the name of the slot you wish to connect to
 	- Enter the room password (optional)
 	- Select DeathLink related settings (optional)